graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

 Before finishing off transcribing the algorithm I need to return to `Grid.forEach`.
-In a pure sense we are stuck - the algorithm describe a transformation from one `Grid` to a second `Grid`.
+In a pure sense we are stuck - the algorithm describes a transformation from one `Grid` to a second `Grid`.
 However, looking at the details of the algorithm, it is clear that any `DEAD` cell that is surrounded by only `DEAD` cells will remain `DEAD` in the next generation.
 Therefore the only cells that participate in this algorithm are those cells that have at least a single `ALIVE` neighbour.
 So if the `seed` has a finite number of `ALIVE` cells we can conclude that the participating cells is a finite number.

 In order to progress I am going to introduce the method `Grid.forEachRelevantCell` which iterates over all those cells that have at least a single `ALIVE` neighbour.  `Tick` trivially changes to